What is Rockweed?

 We are an association of year-round and summer residents who seek to educate ourselves and share knowledge with the public about the ecological, aesthetic, and commercial value of natural rockweed beds.
 We also work with landowners and local organizations on strategies to prevent or mitigate impacts of commercial over-harvesting of rockweed.
 Our founding members include two retired botany professors, David Porter and Allison Snow.

 The Blue Hill Peninsula includes the towns of Blue Hill, Brooklin, Brooksville, Castine, Penobscot, Sedgwick, and Surry, and is connected to Little Deer Isle, Deer Isle, and Stonington.
 We invite people from these towns and other areas to join our mailing list, send us your comments, and participate in our events and activities.
-Here is a recent newsletter.
+Here is a recent newsletter and a webinar (“Seaweed: A Vital Resource and Habitat”).

 The goals of our independent local group overlap with those of the Maine Rockweed Coalition, a nonprofit organization involved with rockweed conservation.
 We also endorse the efforts of the Friends of Blue Hill Bay, the Bagaduce Watershed Association, and many other local organizations that are working to preserve and protect natural areas.